shanwai1234/GPWAS/README.md

  # Customizing more
  gpwas(ingeno, inpheno, inpc, g, gp, gv, R = num, pc = 3, selectIn = 0.01, selectOut = 0.01)
  ```
+**g**: A list of specific gene that needs to analyze.
+By default the model will run for all of genes detected in the input genotype file.

 **pc**: Number of PCs that needs to be included to control the population structure.

 **selectIn**: p value threshold to determine if a phenotype could be selected in the model.